Nicholas Barbon: Economic theory

 During the later part of his life, Nicholas Barbon wrote extensively on economic theory.
 His pamphlets and books on political economy are considered important because of their innovative views on money, trade (especially free trade) and supply and demand.
 His works, especially A Discourse of Trade (written in 1690), influenced and drew praise from 20th-century economists such as John Maynard Keynes (in The General Theory of Employment, Interest and Money) and Joseph Schumpeter.
-Karl Marx cites his work, notably A Discourse on Coining the New Money Lighter (1696) in Capital. eg pp 125-7 in the 1970 Penguin edition.
+Karl Marx cites his work, notably A Discourse on Coining the New Money Lighter of (1696) in Das Capital.
 He was one of several late 17th-century economic, social and political theorists with a medical education background; contemporaries included Benjamin Worsley, Hugh Chamberlen, William Petty and John Locke.

 His early writings sought to explain and advertise his insurance and mortgage schemes and his building developments; for example, in his Apology for the Builder: or a Discourse showing the Cause and Effects of the Increase of Building of 1685—written in the aftermath of his fight with the lawyers of Gray's Inn—Barbon justified (anonymously) his expansionary building policy by describing the benefits it would bring to London and Britain as a whole.
 His A Discourse of Trade, written five years later, was much more significant, however.
 As a broad explanation of his economic and political views, it brought together all of his ideas and became the basis for his reputation as an economic theorist.

 Barbon observed the power of fashion and luxury goods to enhance trade.
 Fashion demanded the replacement of goods before they had worn out; he believed this directed people towards the continuous purchasing of goods, which therefore created constant demand.
 These views were contrary to standard moral values of the time, influenced by the government and the church.
 He was one of the earliest writers to draw this distinction between the moral and economic aspects of purchasing.